mihirbhaskar/save-the-pandas-intpython/README.md

 ## App user notes
 - Once a row has been added to the CSV, the user just needs to click 'submit' again on the address for it to reflect

+## Resources used
+- [Dash Clinical Analytics App](https://github.com/plotly/dash-sample-apps/blob/main/apps/dash-clinical-analytics/app.py) used as a template for styling; CSS style sheets copied, and similar UI design used

 ## Setting up the repository

 ### Step 1: Install Git